Herkimer resident Colonel Anthony J. Gabriel, Jr., U.S. Army Ret., age 90, joined his loving wife and son in heaven on Sunday, July 26, 2020.

 Prayers and condolences may be sent to the family at www.vincenteneafuneralservice.com.

-To send flowers to the family or plant a tree in memory of Colonel Anthony J. Gabriel, Jr., please visit our floral store.
+To send flowers to Colonel Anthony J. Gabriel, Jr.'s family, please visit our floral store.